Julian has devoted his life to Sound Healing and is known for his work nationally and internationally.

-Julian has learned Yidaki, (Didjeridu) directly from Aboriginal people around Australia including Arnhemland (where the Yidaki originates), and has been playing and healing for more than 20 years.
+Julian has learned Yidaki, (Didjeridu) directly from Aboriginal people around Australia including Arnhemland (where the Yidaki originates), and has been playing for 30 years.

 He mainly uses the instrument in its traditional way for meditation, sound therapy, and ceremony.

 Julian has also performed in a contemporary way in Australia, Europe, U.SA, and Canada collaborating with many world musicians and varied music genres.

 Julian has been given permission and blessing to play the Didjeridu and to use it for healing here on Whadjuk Noongar land by Senior Elders and has a deep respect for their incredibly rich culture and traditions.